csula/cs454-winter-2016/notes/homework3.md

 ### Collaboration Grade

 Your team **must** use github to coordinate the code sharing and collaboration.
 The grading rubric for collaboration is effort is discussed in [grading.md](grading.mg).

+### Bonus assignment

+We will give bonus grade to the team that implement a MR algorithm for this homework assignment.
+You are free to use your own high performance computer or utilize the AWS.
+Before you do the bonus assignment please coordinate with the instructors.